Meridian have made quite a few excellent digital products and their 500 series players are all real classics

 808.3 DVD-ROM mechanism

 The upside could be that you can probably replace the optical drive yourself easily.
-There could be special Meridian firmware prohibiting this or making the swap less succesful, but this is unconfirmed.
+There could be special Meridian firmware prohibiting this or making the swap less successful, but this is unconfirmed.

 More CD Mechanism Masterpieces